FBAR fines explained: Failure to file, violations, and penalty mitigation options

 Willful FBAR penalty amounts

-- Civil penalty: Greater of $165,353 per violation or 50% of the unreported account's balance.
+- Civil penalty: Greater of $165,353 per violation or 50% of the unreported account balance

-- Criminal penalty: Up to $250,000 and/or five years imprisonment for willful failure to file; up to $500,000 and/or 10 years in aggravated cases involving more than $100,000 in a 12-month period; up to $10,000 and/or five years for knowingly filing a false FinCEN 114.
+- Criminal penalty: Up to $250,000 and/or five years in prison for willful failure to file; up to $500,000 and/or 10 years in more serious cases involving large amounts; up to $10,000 and/or five years for knowingly filing a false FBAR

 Non-willful FBAR penalty amounts

-Non-willful violations are unintentional failures – missed filings, overlooked accounts, or simply not knowing the requirement existed.
 Penalties in these cases are significantly lower than for willful ones:

 - Civil penalty: Up to $16,536 per report (not per account, following Bittner v.
-United States).
+United States)

 Following the 2023 Supreme Court decision in Bittner v.
 United States, the non-willful $10,000 statutory cap applies per annual report (per form), not per account.
-To illustrate the FBAR penalty calculation: ignoring four years of FBARs with 15 accounts each generates at most four $16,536 penalties ($66,144 total) – not 60 separate ones.

 What are the penalties for not filing an FBAR?